Sign in

 1. She-Bolt Tie

-• She-bolt tie system contains one inner tie rod and two she-bolt members.
-Both ends of inner tie rod are threaded up to some distance.
+• Consists of one inner tie rod and two she-bolt members.
+Both ends of the inner tie rod are threaded.

-• She-bolt contains one normal threaded end and one tapered end with threaded hole.
+• She-bolts feature a normal threaded end and a tapered end with a threaded hole.

-• The taper end is placed internally into the forms and tie rod is screwed into the threaded holes of she-bolts on both sides.
+• The tapered end is internally placed into the forms, with the tie rod screwed into the she-bolts on both sides.

-• External threaded ends of she-bolts are used to secure the forms by wing nut and washer arrangement.
+• External threaded ends of she-bolts secure the forms with a wing nut and washer arrangement.

-• After hardening of concrete, the inner tie rod remains in concrete and she-bolts can be removed and reused.
+• After the concrete hardens, the inner tie rod remains in the concrete, and the she-bolts can be removed and reused.

 2. Coil Tie

-• Coil tie contains two members, inner tension member and external holding member.
+• Consists of an inner tension member and an external holding member.

-• Inner tension member consists of two helical coils welded to the ends of two or four steel struts.
-This member remains in concrete after hardening.
+• The inner tension member has helical coils welded to the ends of two or four steel struts.
+This part remains in the concrete.

-• External holding member consist of two bolts which are screwed into the coils on both ends and these bolts are supported by washer and wale arrangement.
-These bolts can be removed after hardening and reused.
+• The external holding member has two bolts screwed into the coils on both ends, supported by a washer and wale arrangement.
+The bolts can be removed and reused.

-• Two strut coil is used for medium works and four strut coil is used for heavy works.
+• A two-strut coil is used for medium works, and a four-strut coil is used for heavy works.

-• If the thickness of wall is too large, two inner members connected by threaded rod can be used.
+• Two inner members connected by a threaded rod can be used for thicker walls.

 Load Capacity Range of Different Form Ties

-Safe load capacity range values for different types of form ties are tabulated below.
+Safe load capacity ranges for different types of form ties are as follows:

 Quiz